bookworm6/Data-Science-Final-Project/README.md

 #### Composition
 I received two files.
 In one, student's unique Fake ID numbers are paired to classes they took and the semester they took it.
 This data represents every class student pair sense the fall of 2000.
 The second file is demographic data about each student identified by their Fake ID.
 The demographic data shows all students who graduated in May 2001 or later.
 I does not show students who graduated earlier than that, students who left the college without graduating, or students who are currently at whitman but did not graduate.

 The categories of the demographic data are quite broad in order to protect the privacy of individual students.
-Gender is represented as M, F, or 0.
-Race is represented as White or Student of Color, and place of origin is represented as Oregon, Washington, Caligornia, Other State, or International.
+Gender is represented as M, F (I don't know how they count non-binary people).
+Race is represented as White, Student of Color, or International (I assume that International students are counted as International regardless of their Race/Ethnicity) and place of origin is represented as Oregon, Washington, Caligornia, Other State, or International.
 For each of these categories, only one value is listed.
 The category of major is represented as Arts and Humanities, Science and Math, Social Science, or Interdiciplinary.
 Multiple majors can be listed.
 Aditionally, the demographic data includes graduation year.

 #### Collection Process
 The collection process is not very clear.
 Some data, such as courses taken by each student, was probably collected authomatically by the computer system.
 Other data, such as race, gender, and home state may have been collected during the admissions process.
 The students represented in data were not compensated, but I would guess that the staff collecting and organizing the data were.